johnclary/atd-vz-data/atd-vzd/data_model_readme.md

 #### Validation queries

-After running each test, you can use these `select` queries to observe the results.
+Throughout the testing, you can use these `select` queries to observe the results.
 We're going to be working with crash ID `9999999`.

 ```sql
 -- the original CRIS data (each row is a unit with a crash joined to it)